Ditmas Park, Brooklyn

-The neighborhood is located on land formerly owned by the Ditmas family.
+The district is located on land formerly owned by the Ditmas family.
 The area remained rural until the 1890s.
 At that time, Brooklyn was becoming more popular, due to the development of Prospect Park and the Brooklyn Bridge, along with improved transportation in New York City.
 Lewis H. Pounds was one of the early developers of the area now known as Ditmas Park Historic District.
 This eight-block national historic district consists of 2,000 to 2,500 largely residential buildings built between 1902 and 1914.
 Many of the buildings are large, free-standing, single-family homes with gables and front porches.
 Most of the building architects were local to the Flatbush or Brooklyn area, and they specialized in suburban buildings.
 Architectural styles of the area's buildings include Colonial Revival, Bungalow/Craftsman, Queen Anne, Tudor, Greek Revival, and Japanese Cottage.
 These styles are uncommon in Brooklyn, where brownstones and rowhouses are typical.
 The district also includes apartment buildings, a commercial district along Cortelyou Road, and one church, the brick Neo-Georgian Flatbush-Tompkins Congregational Church (1910) at which Conrad Tillard is since 2018 the Senior Minister.

 Community

 Newkirk Avenue, Coney Island Avenue, Cortelyou Road, Foster Avenue, and Church Avenue are the neighborhood's commercial strips while many of their north–south streets are lined with historic Victorian style homes.
-Since much of Ditmas Park is residential, many locals go to nearby Park Slope to run errands and shop, although the neighborhood has seen increased commercialization due to its recent gentrification.
+Since much of Ditmas Park is residential, many locals go to nearby Park Slope to run errands and shop, although the district has seen increased commercialization due to its recent gentrification.

 The Ditmas Park Historic District was listed on the National Register of Historic Places in 1983.
-Throughout the 1980s and early 1990s, wealthy families purchased the large Victorian homes, but in the past few years, the neighborhood has experienced rapid gentrification, with an influx of young people and artists attracted to the large spaces for relatively cheap rents.
+Throughout the 1980s and early 1990s, wealthy families purchased the large Victorian homes, but in the past few years, the district has experienced rapid gentrification, with an influx of young people and artists attracted to the large spaces for relatively cheap rents.
 An example of this is Cortelyou Road, a commercial street in the neighborhood.
 Cortelyou enjoys a number of delis, bars, coffee shops, restaurants, the Flatbush Food Co-op, and more upscale restaurants.
 Cortelyou is also home to many venues, which attracts many local musicians, as well as more well-known artists.

 In October 2009, Time Out New York named Ditmas Park one of the best neighborhoods in New York City for food.
 Similar articles praising Ditmas Park for its food have appeared in The New York Times and AM New York.

 The area is also frequently used for movie and TV filming due to its Victorian houses, which project a suburban feel.